pantheon-systems/documentation/source/_docs/domains.md

 ### Why does my site is returning 404 : Unknown Site error after adding a custom domain and configuring DNS?

 The error indicates internal routing problem.
 Check if the URL is correct and matches to your Dashboard's custom domain settings.
-If you've configured DNS to use Pantheon's www-redirect service, ensure that both the bare domain and www subdomain have been added to the target environment.
+Ensure that both the bare domain and www subdomain have been added to the target environment.